markivanugalino/academic-kickstart/content/authors/admin/_index.md

 interests:
 - Astrophysics in the interstellar medium
 - Exoplanets, formation and evolution
-- Green's function solutions to differential equations
+- Green's function methods in physics

 education:
   courses: